Previous Page Next Page

 • Mental or emotional injury to a child that results in an observable and material impairment in the child’s growth, development, or psychological functioning.

-• Causing or permitting the child to be in a situation in which the child sustains a mental or emotional injury that results in an observable and material impairment in the child’s growth, development, or psychological functioning.
+• Causing or allowing the child to be in a situation in which the child sustains a mental or emotional injury that results in an observable and material impairment in the child’s growth, development, or psychological functioning.

-40 TAC §707.787
+40 Texas Administrative Code §707.787

-Health and Safety Code Chapter 481
+Texas Health and Safety Code, Chapter 481

 8312 Physical Abuse (PHAB)

-SWI Policy and Procedures October 2021
+SWI Policy and Procedures July 2024

 Physical abuse is defined as any of the following:

-• Physical injury that results in substantial harm to the child, or the genuine threat of substantial harm from physical injury to the child, including an injury that is at variance with the history or explanation given and excluding an accident.
+• Physical injury that results in substantial harm to the child or the genuine threat of substantial harm from physical injury to the child, including an injury that is at variance with the history or explanation given and excluding an accident.

-40 TAC §707.789
+40 Texas Administrative Code §707.789

-Health and Safety Code Chapter 481
+Texas Health and Safety Code, Chapter 481

 8313 Sexual Abuse (SXAB)